mautic/user-documentation/docs/configuration/command_line_interface.rst

    * - mautic:custom-field:create-column
      - Creates the actual column in the table
    * - mautic:email:fetch
-     - Fetch and process monitored Email, you can also use the alias of ``mautic:emails:fetch``.
+     - Fetch and process monitored Email, you can also use the alias of ``mautic:email:fetch``.
    * - mautic:emails:send
      - Processes mail queue
    * - mautic:import